prkashp/DataContracts/README.md

     # Abort pipeline, alert, or take corrective actions...
 ```
 Currently this library supports major databases and local format.
 To start with Postgres, Snowflake, S3, Databricks are supported along with JSON, CSV and parquet.

+#Benefits
+- Not too much require to implement data contracts, have compulsory deployment pipeline before merge would be sufficient.
+- This also removes huge backlog of data bugs and new deployment only pass when data contracts are intact.
+- Accurate data ownership and categorization for better data governance and data products.
+- This process is completely automated and decentralized by minimizing dependencies across teams.